aneasystone/github-trending/README.md

 ## Html

+* 【2024-06-23】[dotnet / upgrade-assistant](https://github.com/dotnet/upgrade-assistant) - A tool to assist developers in upgrading .NET Framework applications to .NET 6 and beyond
 * 【2024-06-21】[vasturiano / globe.gl](https://github.com/vasturiano/globe.gl) - UI component for Globe Data Visualization using ThreeJS/WebGL
 * 【2024-06-20】[lllllllillllllillll / DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.
 * 【2024-06-15】[OCA / maintenance](https://github.com/OCA/maintenance) - Odoo modules for businesses that implies maintenance tasks